ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

 dp = Dispatcher(bot)
 ```

-Here we use `BOT_TOKEN` from our config that we made in the beginning of the tutorial.
+Here we use `BOT_TOKEN` from our config that we made at the beginning of the tutorial.

 We initialized the bot but it's still empty.
 We must add some functions for interaction with the user.